 Regulations vary with each airline and you must check with the airline concerned to see if there are specific regulations that you need to be aware of that may affect you or your holiday.

 If you have paid your deposit and wish to make an alteration to your booking we will do our best to accommodate you.
 If you wish to make an alteration then you must notify us in writing and we reserve the right to charge you an amendment fee at our discretion, which shall be influenced by the level of work or time needed to accomplish the amendment and/or any third party costs incurred by us in making such amendment.
 Please note that prices are likely to change if you amend the number of people in your group.

 10. Cancellation by you

-If you wish to cancel your holiday then you must notify us in writing by post or email and cancellation charges will apply.
-They are calculated as a percentage of the price for the holiday as stated in your invoice confirmation and the relevant percentages are set out below.
+If you wish to cancel your holiday then you must notify us in writing by post or email and the below cancellation charges will apply.
+If you cancel more than 57 days before departure it will mean loss of deposit only [deposits are non-refundable].
+Within 57 days of departure cancelation charges are calculated as a percentage of the price for the holiday as stated in your invoice confirmation and the relevant percentages are set out below.
 The date we receive your written notification of cancellation is the date we will use to calculate the applicable cancellation charge.
-Some elements of the booking price may be non-refundable including (but not limited to) visas and airport taxes.
-Please note Airlines operate different policies and some tickets will be refundable and changeable and others will not.
-If we have arranged your flight, it is your responsibility to check these details with us before booking your holiday.

 |No. of days before your departure when we receive your cancellation||